SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 whether the compiler is reading from or writing to that location in memory.
 If the compiler is loading from a value, the access is defined as a *read access*.
-Else if the compiler is assigning to or modifying a value, the access is defined as a *write access*.
+If the compiler is instead assigning to or modifying a value, the access is defined as a *write access*.

 The following code sample is annotated to demonstrate